Our case managers can answer your questions and connect you to an attorney.

 The average settlement for a medical malpractice lawsuit is about $425,000, according to medical reporter Medscape.

-In 2020, the median jury award for medical malpractice was nearly $1.3 million, and the average award was more than $1.8 million, according to data published by Insurance Information Institute.
+In 2020, the median jury award for medical malpractice was nearly $1.3 million, and the average award was more than $1.8 million, according to data published by the Insurance Information Institute.

 Your potential settlement or verdict could be more or less depending on the severity of your injury, the surgeon’s medical mistake, and the state where you live.